WHEN WE MEET

 "Gus spoke on the subject of his research, specifically malaria, but generally pathogens and epidemiology.
 He gave us a fascinating introduction to the different pathogens, their structure and history.
 Many questions were raised about the history of treatment and about research efforts, drawing on Gus's informed expertise."

-June 2016: Jay Harman (BHA Education Campaigns Officer) - Humanism and Religion in Schools
+June 2016: Jay Harman (Humanists UK Education Campaigns Officer) - Humanism and Religion in Schools

 "Jay spoke to us on the whole field of religious education - RE, SRE, GCSE, national curriculum - and also the broad picture concerning Faith schools.
 The current climate is quite hostile to humanist or non-religious inclusion in the teaching of faith in schools, but a change of government might prick the Westminster bubble and diminish the influence of a religious clique currently holding sway."